lhc70000/scMultiSim/README.md

 ## Tutorials and documentation

-Please visit the [scMultiSim documentation](https://zhanglabgt.github.io/scMultiSim/) for detailed instructions on how to use scMultiSim.
+Please check out the [tutorials](https://zhanglabgt.github.io/scMultiSim/articles) for detailed instructions on how to use scMultiSim.

 ## Installation